How to Freeze Soup

 Move over barley, there’s a new grain in town.

 This bisque-like soup is pretty and lush, and gives carrots their due respect.

-This is the most delicious and satisfying ways to start counteracting the indulgences of the holiday season.
+This escarole and spinach soup is the most delicious and satisfying way to start counteracting the indulgences of the holiday season.

 Comfort food, but on the lighter side.

 This is earth, nutty and warming, with a touch of cream at the end to give it richness.

 Soup is the single most brilliant way to use up what you have in your fridge.